Process

 How long will it take to build the Bad Creek II Power Complex?

-If Duke Energy decides to pursue the Bad Creek II Power Complex and obtains all necessary regulatory approvals, construction would span approximately six years.
-With the relicensing process expected to end by mid-2027, the second powerhouse would be operational around 2033.
+If Duke Energy decides to pursue the Bad Creek II Power Complex and obtains all necessary regulatory approvals, construction would span approximately at least seven years.

 Major construction phases and milestones for the Bad Creek II Power Complex